-To Prevent Wildfires, PG&E Preemptively Cuts Power To Thousands In California
+To Prevent Wildfires, PG&E Pre-Emptively Cuts Power To Thousands In California

 The temporary shutdowns started Sunday evening, and the company said that most households will have power back on Monday night, with some outages possibly continuing into Tuesday.

-It's an "unprecedented" move for the northern part of the state, the San Francisco Chronicle reported.
+"More than 17,000 customers in Sonoma, Lake and Napa counties, and 42,000 customers in Amador, Calaveras and El Dorado counties, were affected by the proactive outages, the utility said.

+"PG&E said it's monitoring conditions in Butte, Sierra, Placer, Nevada, Plumas and Yuba counties and could turn off power in those communities, too."

+It's the first time the company has shut off power to prevent fires, KQED reported.
 And it comes just days after authorities with the California Department of Forestry and Fire Protection determined that last year's Cascade Fire in Yuba County, which burned nearly 10,000 acres and killed four people, was started by "sagging power lines coming into contact during heavy winds."
 Investigators said at least one of the lines was owned by PG&E.

 "Nothing is more important than the safety of our customers and the communities we serve," Pat Hogan, senior vice president of electric operations at PG&E, said in a statement.
 "We know how much our customers rely on electric service, and we have made the decision to turn off power as a last resort given the extreme fire danger conditions these communities are experiencing."

-These are the communities impacted by the shutdown, according to the power provider:
+These are the communities impacted by the shutdown warning, according to the power provider:

 Butte County (Berry Creek, Brush Creek, Clipper Mills, Feather Falls, Forbestown, Oroville)